urbancamo/urbancamo.github.io/casio-basic/doc/commands/REM.md

 ```

 ### Parameters
-comments: String expression (internal codes 20 to 7E and 80 to FB)
+comments: String expression (internal codes 20ʰ to 7Eʰ and 80ʰ to FBʰ)

 ### Explanation
 1. Including an apostrophe or `REM` statement following the line number indicates